risk-first/website/introduction/Evaluating-Risk.md

 First, we have the notion that Risks are discrete events, again.
 Some risks _are_ (like gambling on a horse race), but most _aren't_.
 In the [Dinner Party](A-Simple-Scenario), for example, bad preparation is going to mean a _worse_ time for everyone, but how good a time you're having is a spectrum, it doesn't divide neatly into just "good" or "bad".

 Second, the opposite of "Risk Management" (or trying to minimise the "Down-side") is either "Upside Risk Management", (trying to maximise the good things happening), or it's trying to make as many bad things happen as possible.
-Humans tend to be optimists (especially when there are lots of [Hidden Risks](Glossary#hidden-risk)), hence our focus on Downside Risk.
-Sometimes though, it's good to stand back and look at a scenario and think:  am I capturing all the Upside Risk here?

-Finally, Crisis Management is _still just Risk Management_:  the crisis (Earthquake, whatever) has _happened_.
+Third, Crisis Management is _still just Risk Management_:  the crisis (Earthquake, whatever) has _happened_.
 You can't manage it because it's in the past.
 All you can do is Risk Manage the future (minimize further casualties and human suffering, for example).

-Yes, it's fine to say "we're in crisis", but to assume there is a different strategy for dealing with it is a mistake:  this is the [Fallacy of Sunk Costs](https://en.wikipedia.org/wiki/Sunk_costs).
+Yes, it's fine to say "we're in crisis", but to assume there is a different strategy for dealing with it is a mistake:  this is the [Fallacy of Sunk Costs](https://en.wikipedia.org/wiki/Escalation_of_commitment).

 ## Invariances #1: Panic Invariance

 You would expect then, that any methods for managing software delivery should be _invariant_ to the level of crisis in the project.
 If, for example, a project proceeds using [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) for eight months, and then the deadline looms and everyone agrees to throw Scrum out of the window and start hacking, then _this implies there is a problem with Scrum_, and that it is not _Panic Invariant_.
 In fact, many tools like Scrum don't consider this:

-- If there is a production outage during the working week, we don't wait for the next Sprint to fix it.
+- If there is a production outage during the working week, we don't wait for the next Scrum Sprint to fix it.
 - Although a 40-hour work-week _is a great idea_, this goes out of the window if the databases all crash on a Saturday morning.

-In these cases, we (hopefully calmly) _evaluate the risks and take action_.
+In these cases, we (hopefully calmly) _evaluate the risks and Take Action_.

-I call this **Panic Invariance**:   the methodology shouldn't need to change given the amount of pressure or importance on the table.
+This is **Panic Invariance**:  your methodology shouldn't need to change given the amount of pressure or importance on the table.

 ## Invariances #2: Scale Invariance

 Another test of a methodology is that it shouldn't fall down when applied at different _scales_.
 Because, if it does, this implies that there is something wrong with the methodology.
 The same is true of physical laws:  if they don't apply under all circumstances,  then that implies something is wrong.
-For example, Newton's Laws of Motion fail to calculate the orbital period of Mercury, and this was an early win for Einstein's Relativity.
+For example, Newton's Laws of Motion fail to calculate the orbital period of Mercury, which led to Einstein trying to improve on them with the [Theory of Relativity](https://en.wikipedia.org/wiki/Theory_of_relativity).

-Some methodologies are designed for certain scales:  Extreme Programming is designed for small, co-located teams.
+Some methodologies are designed for certain scales:  [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) is designed for small, co-located teams.
 And, that's useful.
 But the fact it doesn't scale tells us something about it:  chiefly, that it considers certain _kinds_ of risk, while ignoring others.
-At small scales, that works ok, but at larger scales, the bigger risks increase too fast for it to work.
+At small scales, that works ok, but at larger scales, other risks (such as team [Coordination Risk](Coordination-Risk)) increase too fast for it to work.

 So ideally, a methodology should be applicable at _any_ scale:

  - A single class or function
  - A collection of functions, or a library
  - A project team
  - A department
  - An entire organisation

 If the methodology _fails at a particular scale_, this tells you something about the risks that the methodology isn't addressing.
 It's fine to have methodologies that work at different scales, and on different problems.
-One of the things that I am exploring with Risk First is trying to place methodologies and practices within a framework to say _when_ they are applicable.
+One of the things Risk-First explores is trying to place methodologies and practices within a framework to say _when_ they are applicable.

 ## Value vs Speed